 Hours of Service rules and the ELD mandate

 On Dec.
 18, 2017, the ELD mandate became effective.
-According to the final ELD rule, non-exempt commercial drivers need to install FMCSA-compliant Electronic Logging Devices that would automatically record a driver’s drive time.
+According to the final ELD rule, non-exempt commercial drivers need to install FMCSA-registered Electronic Logging Devices that would automatically record a driver’s drive time.

 Before the ELD mandate, drivers used to record their HOS on paper, and editing the records wasn’t as difficult.
 After the implementation of the ELD mandate, drivers have to be very mindful of their available Hours of Service rules.